-Teaching interests: 20th century American literature and culture; the modern American novel; postmodernism; the Beats; the American 1950s; the American Studies program
+Teaching interests: 20th century American literature and culture; the modern American novel; postmodernism; the Beats; American Modernism/the Harlem Renaissance; the American 1950s

 Research interests: Cold War literature and culture; the Beats; theories of narrative and postmodernity; the broad relationship between aesthetics and politics